By Michael Lanza

 The Blue Ridge Parkway, which snakes for 469 miles along the spine of Blue Ridge Mountains from Great Smoky Mountains National Park in North Carolina to Shenandoah National Park in Virginia, provides a convenient and scenic base of travel for hitting many of the more than 100 trailheads and over 300 miles of trails along it.
 In North Carolina, many of the best hikes are protected within the Pisgah and Nantahala national forests.

 The photo gallery below shows the hikes I took during a week of hiking in western North Carolina; I think the images will show you the scenic quality of this area.
 Below the gallery, you’ll find links to stories I’ve published about hiking in backpacking there at The Big Outside.

 Please leave a comment at the bottom of this story if you care to suggest a hike I didn’t get to, or have any ideas or feedback for other readers and me.

 Get the right pack for you.
 See my picks for “The 10 Best Backpacking Packs” and 6 favorite daypacks.

-For detailed info, see all of my stories about hiking and backpacking in North Carolina, including “The 12 Best Dayhikes Along North Carolina’s Blue Ridge Parkway,” “Roof of the East: Hiking North Carolina’s Mount Mitchell,” and “Photo Gallery: Waterfalls of the North Carolina Mountains.”
-And look for my upcoming feature story about backpacking in Great Smoky Mountains National Park.
+For detailed info, see all of my stories about hiking and backpacking in North Carolina, including “The 12 Best Dayhikes Along North Carolina’s Blue Ridge Parkway,” “Roof of the East: Hiking North Carolina’s Mount Mitchell,” “Photo Gallery: Waterfalls of the North Carolina Mountains,” and my feature story “In the Garden of Eden: Backpacking the Great Smoky Mountains.”

 Tell me what you think.